pymc-devs/pymc-examples/myst_nbs/samplers/MLDA_variance_reduction_linear_regression.myst.md

 import sys as sys
 import time as time

+import aesara.tensor as at
 import arviz as az
-import matplotlib.pyplot as plt import numpy as np import pymc3 as pm import theano.tensor as tt
+import matplotlib.pyplot as plt import numpy as np import pymc as pm

 from matplotlib.ticker import ScalarFormatter
 ```